Nuclear Historical Timeline

 July 26.
 The United States, Great Britain, and China issue the Potsdam Declaration, demanding the immediate and unconditional surrender of Japan and the disarmament of their military.

 August 6.
-An atomic bomb, using highly-enriched uranium and code-named “Little Boy”, is dropped on the Japanese port city of Hiroshima by the American B-24 bomber “Enola Gay.”
-The bomb detonates at 15,000 feet altitude and kills over 80,000 people.
+An atomic bomb, using highly-enriched uranium and code-named “Little Boy”, is dropped on the Japanese port city of Hiroshima by the American B-29 bomber “Enola Gay.”
+The bomb detonates at 1900 feet altitude and kills over 80,000 people immediately with 70,000 more injured.
 President Truman announces the existence of the atomic weapon program and warns Japan: “We are now prepared to obliterate rapidly and completely every productive enterprise the Japanese have… It was to spare the Japanese from utter destruction that the ultimatum of July 26 was issued at Potsdam.
 Their leaders promptly rejected that ultimatum.
 If they do not now accept our terms they may expect a rain of ruin from the air, the like of which has never been seen on earth.”

 August 15.
 Japan unconditionally surrenders to the Allied powers, ending World War II.